24 different ways to earn money from photography

 15. Freelance for magazines, newspapers, or websites

 Build your professional portfolio by freelancing for publications or websites in your area.
-Reach out to your local newspapers or magazines to see if they need coverage for events.
+Reach out to your local newspapers or magazines to see if they need event coverage.
 While it might not always be a steady income stream, these occasional gigs will build your reputation and establish business relationships that could land you more jobs in the long run.

 16. Take snaps for local businesses

-If you’re just building out your portfolio, try to get leads from local businesses that might need the services of a photographer.
-Whether it’s a coffee shop looking for someone to snap their new menu items or a fitness studio wanting photos for their advertisements, it might surprise you how many small businesses are actually in need of professional photography services.
+If you’re building out your portfolio, try to get leads from local businesses that might need the services of a photographer.
+Whether it’s a coffee shop looking for someone to snap their new menu items or a fitness studio wanting photos for their advertisements, it might surprise you how many small businesses actually need professional photography services.

 17. Organise photo excursions